sarnowski/aws-cloudwatch-monitoring-extension/README.md

 Configuration
 -------------

-In the conf/AWSConfigurations.xml, there are three things that can be configured:
+In the conf/AWSConfigurations.xml, there are a few things that can be configured:

-    1) The AWS account credentials (i.e. the access key and the secret key)
+1. The AWS account credentials (i.e. the access key and the secret key)
-    2) The supported AWS namespaces that you can retrieve metrics for (you can enable or disable metrics for specific namespaces)
+2. The supported AWS namespaces that you can retrieve metrics for (you can enable or disable metrics for specific namespaces).
+You can also add your custom namespace if required.
-	3) Regions (enable regions to monitor the running AWS Products in the corresponding region)
+3. Regions (enable regions to monitor the running AWS Products in the corresponding region)
+4. Use of instance name in Metrics.
+Default value is false.
+Note, this is only applicable for AWS/EC2 namespace.
-    3) The list of disabled metrics associated with their corresponding AWS namespaces
+5. The list of disabled metrics associated with their corresponding AWS namespaces

 List of Amazon Cloudwatch Regions can be found at this link http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region